ofriwi/PuzzleSolver/README.md

 DistanceMatrix
     Receives a list of pieces and constructs a distance table

+Organize
+    Receives a distance matrix and a corresponding list of pieces.
+    Organizes them using the Hungarian method.

 Main
-    Read picture and transform it into a matrix divide matrix to smaller matrices, construct pieces, and create a suitable list.
+    1) Read picture and transform it into a matrix
+    2) divide matrix to smaller matrices, construct pieces, and create a suitable list.
+    3) Call DistanceMatrix
+    4) Call Organize
+    5) Turn receives matrix into a picture and save it